MMSSB/github-designs/README.md

 <br>

 ## 📖 Overview
-**github-design** is a collection of modern, fully responsive UI reimaginings of the classic GitHub profile page.
+**GitHub Designs** is a collection of modern, fully responsive UI reimaginings of the classic GitHub profile page.
 The goal of this project is to explore how developer portfolios could look using 2026 design trends, focusing on clean aesthetics, fluid responsiveness, and premium user experiences.

 ## ✨ Key Features